xen0vas/UserManager/README.md

 This application has been tested in 64bit Linux Debian distributions.

-It does not yet runs in 32bit Linux systems.
+It does not yet runs in 32bit Linux systems due to bugs.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~